Skip to content

 Looking for a specific document type?

-Use doctype: with one of: minutes, agenda, policy, planning, or finance
+Use the Doc Type dropdown, or type doctype: with one of: minutes, agenda, policy, planning, or finance

 Example: doctype:minutes or playground doctype:policy